Las Vegas Grand Prix

 The Las Vegas Grand Prix is a motor racing event that forms part of the Formula One World Championship, taking place in Paradise, Nevada, in the United States.
 It is conducted as a night race on a temporary street circuit that includes parts of the Las Vegas Strip.
 The first race was held on November 18, 2023.
-Formula One and Las Vegas have signed an agreement until 2025 for the race, and was additionally renewed until 2027.
+Formula One and Las Vegas have signed an agreement to host the race through 2037.

 History

 The inaugural Las Vegas Grand Prix, held on November 18, 2023, marked the first Formula One race in Las Vegas since the 1982 Caesars Palace Grand Prix and the first street race in the city since the 2007 Vegas Grand Prix in the Champ Car series.
 The event took place around the Las Vegas Strip on a brand-new street track.
 It was the third Grand Prix in the United States on the calendar after the Miami and the United States Grands Prix, and marked the first time since that there were three races held in the United States in a Formula One season.

-Formula One and Las Vegas have signed an agreement until 2027 for the race, with the intent being for the race to continue into perpetuity.
+Formula One and Las Vegas had signed an agreement until 2027 for the race, with the intent being for the race to continue into perpetuity.
+On June 4, 2026, it was announced that the Las Vegas Grand Prix would remain on the Formula One calendar until 2037.